Woman in white maxi dress on the beach. Her feet are in the water.

 Begin with a few items.
 The list doesn’t have to be long and you can write whatever comes to your mind.
 The more you write each day or week, the more items will flow from your thoughts.
 Basically, it gets easier with practice!

-8. Use bullet points
+8. Use Bullet Points

 Include bullet points to define your experiences.
 When you want to review your lists, scanning a few bullet points is much easier than reading through a page of jumbled sentences.

-9. Write often
+9. Write Often

 The more often that you write, the more frequently you can shift your attitude away from negative thought patterns.

-10. Keep it fresh
+10. Keep It Fresh

 Again, when you first start writing gratitude lists you may notice a pattern of the same items.
 If you get stuck for ideas use the categories in Step #3 and the prompts in Step #5 of this post to help you.